scala-network/onion-scala-blockchain-explorer/README.md

 # Onion Scala Blockchain Explorer

-Copyright (c) 2017, moneroexamples

 Currently available Scala blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,
  - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),
- - track users activates through google analytics,
+ - track users activities through google analytics,
  - are closed sourced,
  - are not available as hidden services,
  - do not support Scala testnet nor stagenet networks,